 A shot from Matthew Heineman's documentary City of Ghosts.

 City of Ghosts, Matthew Heineman, 2017, USA, 90 min.

-Public executions, decapitated corpses, heads on spikes—these images form the backdrop, not of a grisly horror film, but of the bleak reality facing citizen-journalists in Raqqa, Syria—the center of Matthew Heineman’s horrifying documentary City of Ghosts.
+Public executions, decapitated corpses, heads on spikes—these images form the backdrop, not of a grisly horror film, but the bleak reality facing citizen journalists in Raqqa, Syria—the center of Matthew Heineman’s horrifying documentary City of Ghosts.

 “Raqqa is Being Slaughtered Silently”—the subject of City of Ghosts—is a Syrian opposition group of journalists, many of whom have fled Syria to Germany and Turkey.
 They attempt to maintain their coverage of the many atrocities committed by the terrorist organization ISIS, which seized control of their home territory after a power vacuum was created during the Syrian revolution.

 Heineman’s documentary focuses mainly on the daily lives of RBSS members, chronicling their bravery as well as their constant fear about the dangers they face for the work they do.
 Their stories are told through interviews from secret locations, through footage of ISIS activity in Syria, and through clips from ISIS propaganda films.

 Heineman also concentrates on the state of affairs in Raqqa by showing how citizens are deprived of utilities, resources and forced to depend on ISIS for their needs.
 The film reveals this to be a major factor pushing people to join ISIS.
 He shows how RBSS seeks to expose the terrorist group’s wrongdoings and how difficult it is for these journalists to smuggle information out of the country—especially as ISIS tightens its grip and dismantles methods for communicating with the outside world.
 In one terrifying scene, citizens are forced to destroy their satellite dishes because of an ISIS mandate outlawing them.